 5. It’s location, location, location but not rates, rates.
 To get the best mortgage deal, always include fees (completion fee, early redemption fee) and the cost of the guarantee that the lender will require.
 Fixed fees can make a big difference to the overall cost of a French mortgage.

 6. If you want to have access to the whole of the French mortgage market, use an authorised French broker.
-Make sure that the mortgage broker is regulated to arrange mortgage contracts in France and make sure that the broker can also arrange mortgage insurance contracts.
+Make sure that the mortgage broker is regulated to arrange mortgage contracts in France and make sure that the broker can also arrange life insurance contracts.
 A French mortgage broker has a best advice duty and cannot charge fees before completion.

 For further information, make sure to contact us.